Personalize a digital experience with audiences

 - Select Add Criteria, then select Number of Visits > More than >

 1. - Select Create Audience to save.
-(It is Save Audience if you are editing an audience.)
+(Select Save Audience when editing an existing audience.)

 - Select Add Criteria, then select Number of Visits > More than >